Halloween

 Tent Shows (Local, Minstrel, Revivals, White’s)

-Several of the local kids in the area would put on their own version of a tent shows in the same location, in the 1930s, but in a much smaller venue.
-Sonny Chapman, Gibson Chapman, Claire Willoughby, Jenny Woodward and “Chief” were the principal actors and would put on shows doing the Dippsy Doodle.
-Not sure what the charge was for these shows, but we are sure they were good.
-Gibson Chapman in his interview laughed quite a bit when he talked about these shows.
+Several local kids in the area would put on their version of a tent show in the same location in the 1930s, but in a much smaller venue.
+Sonny Chapman, Gibson Chapman, Claire Willoughby, Jenny Woodward, and “Chief” were the principal actors and would put on shows doing the Dippsy Doodle.
+I'm not sure what the charge was for these shows, but we’re sure they were good.
+Gibson Chapman laughed quite a bit during his interview when discussing these shows.